 Then, this book focuses on your relationship as a whole.

-When it came to actually preparing for marriage, the questions covered topics like spending (or saving money) and budgets, your expectations as a wife and your expectations in a husband.
+When it came to actually prepare for marriage, the questions covered topics like spending (or saving money) and budgets, your expectations as a wife and your expectations in a husband.
 Which, by the way, were totally different answers between Kyle and me… so thank God for this discussion early on!

 The book even covered future plans like kids, your ideal lifestyle, your marriage goals, and how you intend to spend the holidays as a married couple and once kids come into the picture.
 They have a question about adoption, pets, and taking care of your older relatives.